 Everything about Fiennes’ performance is peak villainy, with several of his more ridiculous moments – including that macabre chuckle – achieving viral infamy.
-He leans into the inhuman aspects of the character and, although the depiction of his death is one of the movies’ biggest adaptation missteps – a TED Talk for another time – that does nothing to minimise the power of Fiennes’ take on He Who Must Not Be Named.
+He leans into the inhuman aspects of the character, and although the depiction of his death is one of the movie’s biggest adaptation missteps – a TED Talk for another time – that does nothing to minimise the power of Fiennes’ take on He Who Must Not Be Named.

 Several of the most joyful moments of the Potter franchise involve Sirius Black, as played in the movies by Gary Oldman.
-There’s the brief moment in which Harry and Sirius leave the Shrieking Shack at the conclusion of Prisoner of Azkaban, ready to finally clear his name and start a life together.
+There’s a brief moment in which Harry and Sirius leave the Shrieking Shack at the conclusion of Prisoner of Azkaban, ready to finally clear his name and start a life together.

 Secondly, there’s his reunion with Harry at the beginning of Order of the Phoenix when his godson arrives at the titular group’s Grimmauld Place headquarters.
 Sirius was the closest thing Harry had to a father in his teenage years and, for the youngster, provided one of few concrete links to his dad.